1dylan1/Permutation-Generator/README.md

 CAB
 CBA

 Requires 2 inputs from main, the string you want to convert, and number of permutations.
-Error catching is not fully implemented yet.
+Error catching is not fully implemented yet(Does not detect overflow with strings that have repeating characters).

-Lines 82,84,87 are left incase you want to see each step of the permutation process